MEDICAL SECOND OPINION

 Types:

-Exocrine cancers: Exocrine cancers are the most common type of the pancreatic cancers.
-Adenocarcinoma is the term used to refer this type of cancers that develop in the pancreatic canal at the exocrine part of the gland.
+Exocrine cancers: Exocrine cancers are the most common type of pancreatic cancer.
+Adenocarcinoma is the term used to refer to this type of cancers that develop in the pancreatic canal at the exocrine part of the gland.

-Endocrine pancreatic tumors: These tumors, also called neuroendocrine tumors, originate from islet cells and their treatment varies from that of exocrine tumors.
+Endocrine pancreatic tumors: These tumors, also called neuroendocrine tumors, originate from islet cells, and their treatment varies from exocrine tumors.

-Pancreatic Lymphoma: It is a rare type of cancer in pancreas.
+Pancreatic Lymphoma: It is a rare type of cancer in the pancreas.

-Symptoms: Pancreatic cancer often causes no symptom until the advanced stage or the symptoms can easily be confused with signs and symptoms of other diseases.
-Since it progresses insidiously, they are usually skipped in early stages.
-Possible symptoms of the pancreatic cancer are as follows:
+Symptoms: Pancreatic cancer often causes no symptoms until the advanced stage or the symptoms can easily be confused with signs and symptoms of other diseases.
+Since it progresses insidiously, they are usually skipped in the early stages.
+Possible symptoms of pancreatic cancer are as follows:

 • Lack of appetite